Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 I took the exam at the end of March.
-It was noteworthy that I had not finished the labs by this point of time, and had a few things I haven't learnt.
+I had not finished the labs by this point of time, and had a few things I haven't learnt.
+But I was running out of time due to having another course lined up, and the next suitable exam date was a month away, so I decided to just go for it.